ArdaxHz/mupl/readme.md

 [Français](doc/readme.fr.md)\
 [Euskara](doc/readme.eu.md)

-***By default, only the English translation file will be downloaded for the uploader.
-If you want to use the uploader in other languages, please download the corresponding file from [uploader translations folder](mupl/loc/).***
+***There will be a release for each language, with English included in each one.
+To download all the languages, download the source files zip.***

 ## Table of Contents
 - [How to use](#usage)